ewalldo/Packages-Project/Assets/AnimatedText/README.md

 - 1.0: Initial release.
 - 1.1: Add option to change default typing speed from code.
 - 1.1.1: Ensure package functionality in Unity version 6000.3.9f1.
+- 1.2: Added new text animations and new methods for the TextAnimator class.

 ## 3 - Features <a name="features"/>
 - Easy to add a typing animation to texts, just attach a script and call one method.